 The purpose of deliberation is to seek an understanding of a problem, search for common ground and shared values, find blind spots, challenge assumptions, critically think, share lived experiences, and work toward a plan of action.

 Dialogues are led by trained faculty, staff, and student moderators.
 Dialogues are then framed by classroom curriculum and/or an issue guide.
-Participants work through the issue by considering various forms of information (e.g. empirical data, lived experienced).
+Participants work through the issue by considering various forms of information (e.g. empirical data, and lived experiences).
 Participants typically examine the benefits, costs, consequences, and tradeoffs proposed.

 Moderators are integral to the deliberative dialogue process.
 Moderators facilitate small groups in using an issue discussion guide that frames the issue by presenting the overall problem and then three (or more) broad approaches to address it.
 Moderators remain neutral, keep the deliberation on track, remind the group about the rules of engagement, and encourage participants to identify shared values and find common ground.